AndrewBazen/PocketSprite/README.md

 ## Installation

-PocketSprite is designed to make installation as simple as possible.
-Follow these steps to get started:
+PocketSprite will be designed to make installation as simple as possible in the future, but for now Follow these steps to get started:

 1. **Download the package** for your platform from the [Releases](https://github.com/AndrewBazen/PocketSprite/releases) page.
-2. Run the installation script for your platform:
-   - **Windows**:
+2. Currently the program is only launchable through Microsoft's .NET runtime.
+Once you have the package downloaded, ensure that you install the correct dependencies to run it (see below).
+   When you are sure that you have the necessary dependicies installed, navigate to the root directory (the folder that you extracted the package to, run the following commands
      ```bash
-     install.bat
+     dotnet clean
+     dotnet restore
+     dotnet build
+     dotnet run
      ```
-   - **macOS/Linux**:
-     ```bash
-     ./install.sh
-     ```
-3. Follow the on-screen instructions to complete the setup.

 ---

 ## Usage

-Once installed, launch PocketSprite to start creating and editing pixel art sprites.
 Additional documentation and tutorials will be made available in future releases.

 ---